starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 }
 ```

 Notice the `printf` statement occurs right before the `scanf` function call.
-This is a good place to set a breakpoint in order to see the instructions leading up to the `scanf` call.
+This is a good place to set a breakpoint to see the instructions leading up to the `scanf` call.

 Set a breakpoint at the `printf` function.
 Step passed the captcha and stop at the instruction just after `printf` completes (`0x8049208: add esp,0x10`):